HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 | ConfigDB | 1 |
 | Data Source | 4 |

+> !!!NOTE
-**Note:** For description of the component name, refer to the document *Distributed Transactional Database Product HotDB Server - [Explanation of Terms] Function Manual*.
+> For description of the component name, refer to the document *Distributed Transactional Database Product HotDB Server - [Explanation of Terms] Function Manual*.

-**Special description:**
+> !!!INFO

-This chapter mainly introduces compute node server.xml configuration, Keepalived installation and configuration, start instruction, high availability switch, etc. under HA cluster mode.
+> This chapter mainly introduces compute node server.xml configuration, Keepalived installation and configuration, start instruction, high availability switch, etc. under HA cluster mode.
 Installation steps of compute node, management platform, configDB and Data Source will not be repeated in this chapter, and please refer to "[Single Node Cluster Deployment](#single-node-cluster-deployment)" in the previous chapter for details.

 **Deployment planning:**